ropenttd/suds/README.txt

  companies      - lists companies date           - returns the ingame date ding           - should be ping, but that command was taken.
-Dings the server ip             - Replies with the address needed to join the server as a player password       - shows the current password needed to join the server
+Dings the server info           - Shows some basic info about the server ip             - Replies with the address needed to join the server as a player password       - shows the current password needed to join the server revision       - Shows current revision of the OpenTTD server

  These commands can also be called with channel or serverID as parameter.
 This can be handy when you want to command a server from a different channel or from